-Distribution: England, Scotland, (possibly Wales and Ireland)
+Distribution: England, Scotland, Wales (possibly Ireland)

 Flight period: April to June